mgingras/fBomb/README.md

    $ npm install
 ```

-I use foreman to populate the environment variables with the API keys, feel free to use whatever works for you to get them in your environemnt.
+I use foreman to populate the environment variables with the API keys, feel free to use whatever works for you to get them in your environment.

-To do so, configure a ".env" file in the project's root directory with credentials from [https://dev.twitter.com](https://dev.twitter.com).
+To do so, using foreman configure the ".env" file in the project's root directory with credentials from [https://dev.twitter.com](https://dev.twitter.com) and Google's API.

 ```env
 consumer_key=[Consumer key]